 Wrong Thermostat Setting

 The good news is, sometimes “fixing” your AC is as simple as adjusting the thermostat.

 Remember, you have to manually change your thermostat from “Heat” to “Cool.”
 Otherwise, your system is waiting until it gets colder than the setting to warm up your house.

 It’s really easy to forget to make this change.
 That’s especially so after you’ve gone all spring without using your HVAC system at all.

 Sometimes, people set their thermostats to “Fan Only,” even accidentally.
 This setting is handy in the spring or fall: It doesn’t heat or cool your home, but it circulates the air.
 The problem is, if you leave it on “Fan Only,” you won’t get cooling when you need it.

 Long story short: Check these settings first.
 The fix could be as simple as flipping a switch or pressing a screen.

 A refrigerant leak is a possible cause for your AC to run but not give you any cold air.
 If you hear the system running but get no air, or warm air, through the vents, this could be the problem.

 The refrigerant liquid, or coolant, runs in a closed loop through the system.
 The heat from the house warms it up and causes it to evaporate.
 When it passes over the coils, the heat transfers from the coolant, allowing it to condense and repeat the process.

-So, if that refrigerant is leaking, it’s not transferring the heat as it should.
+So, if that refrigerant is leaking from your air conditioner, the system can’t transfer the heat as it should.
 Then, the air coming out of the vents is not cold.